 and was destroyed immediately after use.
 This way, a secret will forever remain secret.

 The disadvantage of OTP systems is that the key has to have at least the same length as

-Both sides would need sufficient supply of key tapes and you had to
+Both sides need sufficient supply of key tapes and you have to

-know in advance who you wanted to exchange messages with.
-In practice, this method
+know in advance who you want to contact.
+In practice, it

 Nevertheless, it remained in use for a long time for messages at the highest level in

 situations where secrecy was paramount.

 During the cold war, the Americans and the Russians exchanged messages with

 Did you ever hear the enless ranges of seemingly random numbers being read